scmbreeze/scm_breeze/README.markdown

 ### Bash

-If you wrap your own aliases, SCM Breeze will **not** set up bash tab completion for your aliases.
+If you use your own aliases, SCM Breeze will **not** set up bash tab completion for your aliases.
 You will need to set that up yourself.

 ### Zsh

-You just need to set `setopt no_complete_aliases`, and zsh will expand aliases like `gb` to `git branch` and use the completion for that.
+You just need to set the option: `setopt no_complete_aliases` (oh-my-zsh sets this by default).
+Zsh will then expand aliases like `gb` to `git branch`, and use the completion for that.

 # Updating